nobodyrandom/mhAutobot/README.md

 Original version made and owned by [Ooi Keng Siang](http://userscripts-mirror.org/scripts/show/78731.html)

-To install this version, please use [greasyFork](https://greasyfork.org/en/scripts/6092-mousehunt-autobot)
+To install this version, please use [greasyFork](https://greasyfork.org/en/scripts/6092-mousehunt-autobot) or [OpenUserJS](https://openuserjs.org/scripts/nobodyrandom/MouseHunt_AutoBot_REVAMP)
 Note: this version of the code includes two separate files which should automatically instal itself.
 If features such as 'Send to GDoc' does not work, please install [the second file](https://greasyfork.org/en/scripts/6094-mousehunt-autobot-additional-thing) as well.

 ####This version will not work if you import the file into google extensions directly, use only GreasyMonkey (firefox) or TamperMoney (chrome)